Anathix

 Identification

 Anathix can be distinguished from related noctuine by genitalic characters, particularly male valvae structure.
 External is relatively nondescript, with species showing dull brownish to grayish forewings and typically unmarked or subtly patterned hindwings.
-The genus lacks the prominent or seen in many related noctuines.
+The genus lacks the prominent or spots seen in many related noctuines.

 Images